-Violations and Other information: No violations were reported in 2016.
-See violation list in table below.
+Violations and Other information: There were two monitoring violations for raw and finished water total organic carbon testing.
+See violation list in table.

 Definitions:

 Ambient Groundwater Quality Standard or AGQS:

 The maximum concentration levels for contaminants in groundwater that are established under RSA 485-C, the Groundwater Protection Act.